-In practice, normal or high levels of both IFN and IL2 and a negative relationship between TGFβ-IL6 levels in women and TGFβ-IL4 levels in men, could be considered as gender biomarkers of the homeostasis and of non-disease risk.
-On the contrary, low levels of both IFN and IL2 and a positive TGFβ-IL6 relationship in women and TGFβ-IL4 in men could be gender biomarkers of the non-homeostasis and of high disease risk.
+In practice, normal or high levels of both IFN and IL2 and a negative relationship between TGFβ-IL6 levels in women and TGFβ-IL4 levels in men could be considered as gender biomarkers of the homeostasis and of non-disease risk.
+On the contrary, low levels of both IFN and IL2 and a positive TGFβ-IL6 relationship in women and TGFβ-IL4 in men could be gender biomarkers of non-homeostasis and of high disease risk.

-In normal conditions, Trx1 is able to modify the stoichiometric structure of the CD30 receptor[19], to allow CD30L (CD153) binding (Figure 1A).
-To do this it needs similar RTrx1 levels.
+In normal conditions, Trx1 is able to modify the stoichiometric structure of the CD30 receptor[19] to allow CD30L (CD153) binding (Figure 1A).
+To do this, it needs similar RTrx1 levels.
 However, the binding site of CD30L could be blocked by an inappropriate increase in the sCD30 level, with which it has a strong affinity[20].
 Thus, regarding the redox molecules (Figure 1B), the unbalance between the Trx1/RTrx1 levels and an increase in the sCD30 level are also non-homeostasis biomarkers in both genders.
-Hence, they are also able to cause a non-homeostasis of the redox immune system through their inhibiting action on the activation of CD30[20].
-Therefore, an alteration between Trx1/RTrx1 levels and an increase of the sCD30 level should be biomarkers of the non-homeostasis of the redox immune system (i.e., chronic inflammation) and high disease risk (Figure 1B).
+Hence, they are also able to cause non-homeostasis of the redox immune system through their inhibiting action on the activation of CD30[20].
+Therefore, an alteration between Trx1/RTrx1 levels and an increase of the sCD30 level should be biomarkers of the non-homeostasis of the redox immune system (i.e. chronic inflammation) and high disease risk (Figure 1B).

 NK cells provide the first-line of defense against malignant cells thanks to their ability to kill tumor cells.
 They can do this by means of cytokine production and cross talking with the adaptive system.
 This cooperation is mediated by the interaction between CD30 on the NK cells and CD30L on the immature DC.
 This binding induces the secretion of cytokines by immature DC via the mitogen-activated protein kinase pathways and causes the differentiation of mature DC cells and the release of TNF/IFN by NK cells.
 The homeostasis of these interactions allows the generation of specific DC for the immune response and then for the preservation of good health[9].

-A balance of signal transduction achieved by both activating and inhibitory receptors[21], among which the killer immunoglobulin-like receptors (KIRs) play an important regulatory function, regulates the NK cell activity.
+A balance of signal transduction achieved by both activating and inhibitory receptors[21], among which the killer immunoglobulin-like receptors (KIRs) play an important regulatory function, regulates NK cell activity.
 KIR polymorphisms and their interaction with HLA alleles may influence susceptibility to inflammatory diseases, viral infections and malignancies.
 It is known that KIR2DL1 and KIR2DS1 bind to HLA-C2, and KIR2DL3, KIR2DS2 and KIR2DL2 bind to HLA-C1.
 Up to now, specificities of the remaining KIRs are still unknown.